gayu999Code/streamify/README.md

-# StreamifyFlow Backend
+# ChatterFlowFlow Backend

-This is the backend for the StreamifyFlow project.
+This is the backend for the ChatterFlow project.

 ## Setup